hrani/TimeCellAnalysis/TcPy/README.md

 ```

 If you want to run a batch analysis on a synthetic data file do the following.
-It will dump all the data into .csv files:
+It will dump all the data into .csv files.
+If a file exists with the same name
+then the output is appended on to it.

 > python run_batch_analysis.py *filename*